A firmware update for the OB-8 Synthesizer

 I have a few OB-8 MIDI interface bare boards available for purchase.
 I don't plan to offer assembled boards.
 All of the parts to populate it are available at Digi-Key, except the MC68B50 ACIA (UART) chip, which you can get elsewhere.
 The circuit is identical to the Oberheim OB-8 factory MIDI interface, so you can use it with the B5 firmware, or with my new firmware.
 Of course the connectors are a little different, so this is not a drop-in replacement for the Oberheim board.
 Blank boards are $35 each plus shipping.
 (I added a second set of mounting holes to shift the board to the left to allow the upper voice board to hinge all the way up.)
 Here is how it looks:

-OB-8 DAC replacement now available:
+OB-8 DAC replacement:

 Please note: Taking an OB-8 apart and replacing the EPROMs must be done carefully, or damage to the synthesizer could result.
 It should only be attempted by someone familiar with this type of work.
 I will not be responsible for any damage to any instrument caused by either proper or improper use of the code offered here.